brunosag/apollo/README.md

 ## About

-Apollo is a robust Kanban-style list-making application that utilizes Django and Django REST Framework for its back-end, and React and Material UI for its front-end.
+Apollo is a robust Kanban-style list-making application inspired by Trello that utilizes Django and Django REST Framework for its back-end, and React and Material UI for its front-end.
 The application features an API that enables users to authenticate using JWT and perform CRUD operations on boards, lists, and cards.
 Thanks to the React front-end, it operates as a single-page application, enabling smooth and seamless user experience without requiring page reloads.

 Additionally, the app leverages the powerful react-beautiful-dnd library from Atlassian, which enables users to move cards between lists and reorder them with lovely animations.
 This feature streamlines task management, making it a hassle-free process, and provides an enhanced user experience.